dludemann/test/content/chicago-dating-photography.md

     location:
       city: Chicago
       state: Illinois
-    title: Full Photoshoot In 10+ Settings To Capture The Best You
+    title: Full Photoshoot in 10+ Settings to Capture The Best You
     description: >-
       We'll guide you through the process of logistics for the shoot, coach you on body language and facial expressions, and help you design your profile